Sexual and Reproductive Health

 Emergency contraception (EC) can be taken to help prevent pregnancy after unprotected intercourse.
 It can be taken up to 120 hours (five days) after the act of intercourse.

-Plan B is available at the health center on a walk-in basis to female-bodied students.
-We are not a pharmacy and can only administer medication to Brandeis students for their own use.
-For this reason we are not able to provide emergency contraception for non-Brandeis students, friends or partners.
+Plan B is available at the health center on a walk-in basis to Brandeis students who are able to get pregnant.
 Plan B can also be purchased without a prescription at local pharmacies.

-Ella is an alternate form of emergency contraception that is recommended for women over 175 lbs, or if it has been later than three days after unprotected exposure.
+Ella is an alternate form of emergency contraception that is recommended for students over 175 lbs who are able to get pregnant, or if it has been later than three days after unprotected exposure.
 Ella can be prescribed by the Health Center and obtained using your insurance pharmaceutical coverage.

 Video from Planned Parenthood: How Does the Morning After Pill/Emergency Contraception Work?